aqancaul/Infinite-Wisdom/README.md

-# Simple-Quiz-App-by-Bro
+# Infinite Wisdom

+Infinite Wisdom is a simple quiz app using qt toolkit for GUI.

-well ... this is my noob qt app ☠️
+note : this is my first qt app ☠️ i am still but a noob learner :)